fatehr15/SQL-Project/Part2/Python App/README.md

 ## License

-This project is part of a university database management course.
+This project is part of "Introduction to database" course at NSCS .

 ---